ewanc26/mc-server/docs/duckdns.md

 ## What is DuckDNS?

 DuckDNS is a free dynamic DNS service.
-The script `setup_duckdns.sh` automates updating your IP every hour.
+The script `scripts/setup_duckdns.sh` automates updating your IP every hour.

 ### Prerequisites